iamkirankumaryadav/SQL/String Functions.md

 SELECT
 Name, Age, Designation
 FROM Employee
-WHERE Designation LIKE '%Developer' -- Ends with Developer LIKE (Software Developer, Hardware Developer, BI Developer...)
+WHERE Designation LIKE '%Developer' -- Ends with Developer LIKE (Software Developer, Hardware Developer...)

 ...
-WHERE Designation LIKE 'Data%'      -- Starts with Data LIKE (Data Scientist, Data Analyst, Data Engineer, Data Modelling Expert...)
+WHERE Designation LIKE 'Data%'      -- Starts with Data LIKE (Data Scientist, Data Analyst, Data Engineer...)

 ```